 Venezuela is in its sixth consecutive year of economic contraction and hyperinflation, facing an increasing deterioration of the humanitarian situation.
 The political, social and economic crisis has severely affected the healthcare system, caused large shortages in public services and increased difficulties in accessing food.
 A growing number of people lack treatment for chronic illnesses and emergency medical care, and face restricted access to water, food and education.
 Since 2015, around 5.2 million Venezuelans have left the country.

 Hyperinflation and severe scarcity of food and essential goods have severely compromised the lives and livelihoods of a large part of the population.
-According to the ENCOVI (Encuesta sobre Condiciones de Vida) survey in 2017, over 87 percent of households live in poverty, while 61 percent live in extreme poverty and 80 percent are food-insecure.
+According to an assessment by World Food Programme in February 2020, around 9.3 million Venezuelans are in situation of food insecurity and in need of assistance.

-EU humanitarian assistance is delivered through U.N. agencies, international non-governmental organisations (NGOs), and the Red Cross movement who implement projects covering the broad spectrum of humanitarian needs.
+EU humanitarian assistance is delivered through United Nations agencies, international non-governmental organisations, and the Red Cross movement who implement projects covering the broad spectrum of humanitarian needs.

-The aid focuses on addressing the most pressing needs of the affected population, targeting the most vulnerable groups such as, children under five years of age, pregnant and breastfeeding mothers, the elderly, and indigenous groups.
+Projects inside Venezuela focus on delivering emergency healthcare; water, sanitation and hygiene; education in emergencies; protection; and nutritional and food support.
+They aid targets the most vulnerable groups such as children under 5 years of age, pregnant and breastfeeding mothers, the elderly, and indigenous groups.